Alexander-Reimer/Interpreting-EEG-with-AI/README.md

 develop their own BCIs.

 We're just at the beginnings ourselves, however, and also want to learn and grow through this project.
-Any help and advice is appreciated!
+Any help or advice is appreciated!

 See the [documentation](https://AR102.github.io/Interpreting-EEG-with-AI/) for installation and usage instructions.